gks2022004/seer.fun/README.md

 # Seer.fun

-A decentralized prediction market platform built on Solana with native Twitter/X integration via Solana Blinks.
+A decentralized prediction market platform built on Solana with AI-powered resolution and native Twitter/X integration via Solana Blinks.

 ## Overview

 Seer.fun enables users to create and participate in prediction markets directly from Twitter.
-Users can bet on real-world events using SOL, with outcomes determined either manually by market creators or automatically via Pyth price oracles.
+Users can bet on real-world events using SOL, with outcomes intelligently resolved using AI-powered analysis from Perplexity, then confirmed by market creators.

 ## Features

+- **AI-Powered Resolution**: Markets are resolved using Perplexity AI that analyzes real-world data and provides resolution suggestions with confidence scores
 - **Prediction Markets**: Create yes/no markets on any topic with customizable end times
 - **Solana Blinks**: Place bets directly from Twitter/X without leaving the app
-- **Pyth Oracle Integration**: Price-based markets auto-resolve using real-time oracle data
 - **On-chain Settlement**: All bets and payouts are handled by Solana smart contracts
 - **Shareable Markets**: Generate Blink URLs to share markets on social media
+- **Professional Charts**: Real-time odds visualization with interactive charting

 ## Tech Stack

-- **Frontend**: Next.js 14, React, TypeScript, Tailwind CSS
+- **Frontend**: Next.js 14, React, TypeScript, Tailwind CSS, Recharts
 - **Blockchain**: Solana, Anchor Framework
-- **Oracles**: Pyth Network (for price markets)
+- **AI Resolution**: Perplexity API (Sonar model with real-time web search)
-- **Wallet**: Solana Wallet Adapter (Phantom, Solflare)
+- **Wallet**: Solana Wallet Adapter (Phantom, Solflare, etc.)
 - **Actions**: Solana Actions / Blinks

 ## Project Structure